happypeter/githome/wiki.md

 - air ventilation and pipe slope https://youtu.be/e8YpYmGTigI?t=180
   - https://youtu.be/AEJ9tJTs7ro?t=66
 - The ideal slope of any drain line is ¼ inch per foot(12inch) of pipe.
-  - any plumping fixture needs a trap to keep the smell away https://youtu.be/gqwAETNyTnE?t=348
+  - any plumbing fixture needs a trap to keep the smell away https://youtu.be/gqwAETNyTnE?t=348
   - any trap needs a venting https://youtu.be/gqwAETNyTnE?t=357
     - traps can share one venting
   - still need a indoor toliet for the baby